titu1994/pyshac/README.md

-# PySHAC : Python Library for Sequential Halving and Classification
+# PySHAC : A Python Library for `Sequential Halving and Classification` Algorithm